crosenth/moose/README.md

 Groups pairwise alignments by taxonomy and alignment scores.
 Works safely with large data sets using the Python Data Analysis Library.

-Note - This package has requires a fully constructed taxonomy table generated by Taxtastic (https://github.com/fhcrc/taxtastic).
-The taxtable must reflect the taxonomy of the refsets that is being aligned against.
+Note - This package requires a fully constructed taxonomy table generated by Taxtastic (https://github.com/fhcrc/taxtastic).
+The taxtable must reflect the taxonomy of the refset being aligned against.

 ```
 positional arguments: